 Obviously, these numbers are troubling.
 At the same time, there are some encouraging signs indicating that steps are being taken to address these issues.
 For example, more women than men say they have received a raise in the past two years.

-This suggests that sales teams may be beginning to realize they need to proactively address gender disparities in pay.
+This suggests that enterprise sales teams may be beginning to realize they need to proactively address gender disparities in pay.
 That’s good news, but there’s much work left to be done.

 Women and Sales Leadership